-- A. After you have completed this research, you may with to edit your letter to address the particular interests of specific foundations or corporations on your list.
-Ms. Evans can assist in that process of revision by suggesting information you might include in the letter.
-See below for a sample Letter of Inquiry. - For Foundation proposals, read the guidelines carefully and make sure you submit the proper number of proposal copies or supplemental information (such as financial statements and proof of tax exempt status).
-Ms. Evans can help you compile some of this information.
+After you have completed this research, you may with to edit your letter to address the particular interests of specific foundations or corporations on your list.
+The Development Office can assist in that process of revision by suggesting information you might include in the letter.
+See below for a sample Letter of Inquiry.
+For Foundation proposals, read the guidelines carefully and make sure you submit the proper number of proposal copies or supplemental information (such as financial statements and proof of tax exempt status).

-B. Follow up with prospect
+Follow up with prospect.
 Approximately one week after your letter of inquiry is sent, give the corporation or foundation a follow-up call - regardless of whether they are local or not.
 Ask if more information is required, or if there are any questions about your proposal.
 Similarly, if your proposal is declined, call to discuss the reasons why it did not fit the prospect's needs, and, for future reference, keep notes of the reasons they give